rodrigopivi/Chatito/spec.md

 Alias definitions are not allowed to declare entity arguments.

-Nesting entities: Sentences defined inside aliases can reference slots and other aliases but preventing recursive loops
+Nesting entities: Sentences defined inside aliases can reference slots and other aliases but preventing recursive loops.

 ### 2.2 - Sentence probability operator

 The way Chatito works, is like pulling samples from a cloud of possible combinations, but once the sentences definitions start getting more complex, the max possible combination possibilities increments exponentially, causing a problem where the generator will most likely pick sentences that have more possible combinations, and omit some sentences that may be more important at the dataset.
-To have some control of the generator principle, you can use the this operator.
+To have some control of the generator principle, you can use the probability operator.

-The sentence probability operator is defined by the `*[` symbols at the start of a sentence, following by the probability of generating the sentence (max 100) and `]`.
-The value inside the probability operator must by an integer betwen 1 and 100.
+The sentence probability operator is defined by the `*[` symbols at the start of a sentence, following by a number, the probability of generating the sentence and `]`.
+The value inside the probability operator must be an integer between 1 and 100, and the sum of all probability operators inside an entity definition should never exceed 100.

 ```
 %[greet]('training': '2', 'testing': '2')